javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 revokes.set(proxy, revoke);

-// ..later in our code..
-revoke = revokes.get(proxy);
+// ..somewhere else in our code.. revoke = revokes.get(proxy);
 revoke();

 alert(proxy.data); // Error (revoked)
 ```

-The benefit of such an approach is that we don't have to carry `revoke` around.
-We can get it from the map by `proxy` when needed.

 We use `WeakMap` instead of `Map` here because it won't block garbage collection.
 If a proxy object becomes "unreachable" (e.g. no variable references it any more), `WeakMap` allows it to be wiped from memory together with its `revoke` that we won't need any more.